 Selection of Work for Exhibit

-The Committee will consider a wide range of artistic expression in deciding on potential exhibitors.
-However, in deciding the suitability of any work, the Committee is mindful that all segments of the community and all age groups use the display area.
+The Committee will consider a wide range of artistic expression when deciding on potential exhibitors.
+In deciding the suitability of any work, the Exhibition Committee is mindful that all segments of the community and all age groups use and view the display area and library locations.

-Specifically, the Exhibition Committee seeks to satisfy the following objectives in selecting and developing exhibitions:
+The Committee seeks to satisfy the following objectives in selecting and developing exhibitions:

-- Promote the Arlington Library system, the Friends of the Arlington Public Library, and art activities throughout the county.
+- Promote the Arlington Library system, the Friends of the Arlington Public Library, and art activities throughout the County.

 Residence in Arlington is not required but may be considered in the selection process.
 Works of art may be offered for sale, but this is not a requirement and will not affect committee decisions.

 The artist is responsible for conducting the sale of any work directly with the purchaser, not through library staff.
 Work sold must remain on exhibit throughout the designated period.
 The artist must notify the Exhibit Coordinator within 48 hours of a sale so that the artwork may be marked as “sold”at which time the Exhibit Coordinator will be responsible for marking said item as “sold”.

 Works that are not available for purchase must be clearly designated “NFS” (Not for Sale).